API reference¶

 |

-if the input is negative or a calendar-ambiguous string. |
+if the input is missing/ |

 TypeError